scarbajali/mic_array_24/README.md

 # mic_array_24
-PCB of a 24 MEMS microphones array
+PCB of a 24-MEMS microphones array

 **Software:** Kicad